Home Stories Whos who Maps Costumes Recipes References Contacts Spacer

 They dashed into the eldritch grotto.

-Thranduil released Eowyn, and she picked up a fallen branch and, raising it high, swung it at the faery’s head.
-The creature howled, and lashed out, and Legolas, hearing Eowyn cry his name, at last found the strength to break free.
+Thranduil released Eowyn, and she snatched up a fallen branch, and swung it at the faery’s head.
+The creature howled, and lashed out at her.

-The Elvenking, meanwhile, had caught the faery by its hair, and he lifted it from his son and, holding its chin in a vice-like grip, he forced it to watch the reuinited couple.
+King Thranduil caught the faery by its hair and, holding its chin in a vice-like grip, forced it to watch the reuinited couple.
+“See them,” he hissed, “you could never part them!”

 And he threw the creature to its knees, to die by Haldir’s blade.